entepe85/generator-symfonic-assets/README.md

 This generator is made for the sole purpose of generating front end assets for Symfony PHP framework projects, so it's mandatory to have a fresh Symfony project ready

+After installing all dependencies please run `gulp jslibs` first to concatenate and compress all the JS libraries.
+Feel free to run this command again any time you add a new library (either through Bower or manually).

 ## Getting To Know Yeoman

  * Yeoman has a heart of gold.